mekanix/comms/README.md

 ```

 Edit /usr/local/etc/letsencrypt_domains.txt.
 You'll aready have an example as
-Ansible will create that file only if it doesn't exist, and poppulate it with
+Ansible will create that file only if it doesn't exist and poppulate it with
 fake data.

 ```
 letsencrypt_update.sh
 logout
-make
+make service=ldap
 ```

 LDAP data based on `services/ldap/examples`.